salmamohamud/salmamohamud/README.md

-- 👋 Hey, I am Salma Mohamud!
+- 👋 Hey, I'm Salma Mohamud!
 - 🔭 I’m currently working on getting a bachelors degree in Information Technology.
 - 🌱 I currently intern at Ameriprise Financial.
 - 👯 Fun fact about me is that my sister graduated from Harvard University!